 Live brine shrimp live in saltwater, your axie lives in freshwater, so when you drop live brine shrimp in, they will die very soon.
 Whatever your axie doesn’t eat can start to rot and throw the water balance off.
 So they need to be removed soon after feeding.

 Daphnia can live in freshwater, so they aren’t as messy, but if they die in the water, you have the same issue.

 Worms for little axies are messy because since axolotls can’t chew their food, these worms need to be cut into smaller pieces for them to consume.
-Worm guts and parts floating around in the water aren’t good either, so you’ll need a really good filter to clean that up.
+Worm guts and parts floating around in the water aren’t good either, creating a lot of waste that requires efficient filtration, so you’ll need a really good filter to clean that up.